NMRTeamTBI/MultiNMRFit/doc/quickstart.rst

 .. image:: _static/multinmrfit_load_gui.png

-Select the measurements file, modify the correction parameters (isotopic tracer, resolution, etc) according to your experiment, and click on :samp:`Run`.
-IsoCor proceeds automatically to the corrections and display its progress and important messages.

-.. warning:: The correction options must be carefully selected to ensure reliable interpretations of labeling data, as detailed in the :ref:`Tutorials`.

-The output of the calculations (i.e. isotopologue distributions) will be written in a text file along a log file.
+Fill al the required entries from the **inputs**, **analysis** and **outputs** sections. **Options** might me used accordingly to your need and clik on :samp:`Run`.
+If you want to save your configuration file clik on :samp:`Save` and a small window will pop up in which you can specify the name.
+If your config file is already created, click on :samp:`Load` that will fill all fields.

+.. note:: The saving of the configuration file is not automatic.

+When :samp:`Run` is cliked it will display the visualization and clusteing window clustering.

 .. note:: IsoCor silently overwrites (results and log) files if they already exist.
 So take care to copy your results elsewhere if you want to protect them from overwriting.

-.. seealso:: Tutorial :ref:`First time using IsoCor` has example data
+.. seealso:: Tutorial :ref:`First time using MultiNMRFit` has example of configuration file.
-            that you can use to test your installation.

 Command Line Interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^